mspnp/performance-optimization/ImproperInstantiation/docs/ImproperInstantiation.md

 ## How to detect the problem

-Symptoms of the *Too Many Instances* problem include a drop in throughput, possibly with an increase in exceptions indicating exhaustion of related resources (sockets, database connections, file handles, and so on).
+Symptoms of the *Improper Instantiation* problem include a drop in throughput, possibly with an increase in exceptions indicating exhaustion of related resources (sockets, database connections, file handles, and so on).
 End-users are likely to report degraded performance and frequent request failures when the system is heavily utilized.

 You can perform the following steps to help identify this problem: